Cinemas reopen in Mumbai, the hometown of Bollywood - ExBulletin

 Bollywood, India’s Hindi-language film industry, was worth $ 2.5 billion in 2019 and is the most prolific in the world.
 Movies in other languages are also a big deal.

-Maharashtra state and its capital Mumbai are among the latest to reopen theaters, multiplexes and auditoriums, but for the industry it is “very, very important,” the analyst told AFP.
-Komal Nahta film trade.
+Maharashtra state and its capital Mumbai are among the latest to reopen theaters, multiplexes and auditoriums, but for the industry it is “very, very important”, said film business analyst Komal Nahta .
+AFP.

-“Maharashtra contributes around 20 percent of total Indian cinema revenues and Bombay (Mumbai) is the nerve center of Bollywood,” Nahta said.
+“Maharashtra contributes about 20% of total Indian cinema revenues and Bombay (Mumbai) is the nerve center of Bollywood,” Nahta said.

-Occupancy is capped at 50% and no refreshments can be served, a far cry from the pre-pandemic days when moviegoers of large multiplexes would be served biryani and ice cream in their seats.
+Occupancy is capped at 50% and no refreshments can be served, far from the pre-pandemic days when moviegoers of large multiplexes would be served biryani and ice cream in their seats.

 Film buffs should wear face masks at all times, but if staff are to be fully vaccinated, there is no vaccination requirement for members of the public.